 Not long ago we talked about automated bill pay, savings, and investing to help reach your goals faster, but what if you could make your money work even harder?
 By that I mean — turning your bank accounts into a really awesome budgeting machine.

-Most people don’t realize all the functionality that their bank can provide–and if not their current primary bank, an alternative or secondary online bank that can be used to up your whole financial game.
+Most people don’t realize all the functionality that your bank can provide — and if not your current primary bank, an alternative or secondary online bank that can be used to up your whole financial game.
 I’m talking about a bank like Ally Bank that allows you to set up multiple checking and savings accounts (with no hidden fees) and can make automated transfers to help you build your best budget yet.

 Today you’ll learn how to turn your bank account into a full-fledged budgeting machine, so you can stop with the spreadsheets and budgeting apps, and start being more proactive with your money management.